 TL;DR London Dry Gin

-Going through the terms of the regulations regarding London Dry Gin, it’s worth noting that it says nothing about flavor.
+Going through the terms of the regulations regarding London Dry Gin, it’s worth noting that it says nothing concrete about flavor.
 A London Dry Gin can be either contemporary or classic in style.
 It’s perhaps one of the greatest misunderstandings about the term.

 The second thing about the term is that it does not tell you anything about place.
 It does not mean the gin was made in London or ever was made in London.